EchoEA: Echo Information between Entities and Relations for Entity Alignment: Related Work

-KGE methods is \emph{supervised}, which requires plenty of pre-aligned seeds.
+\xhdr{Iterative Training} GNN-based methods is \emph{supervised}, which requires plenty of pre-aligned seeds.
 However, in practice, the aligned seeds are often inadequate due to the high cost of manual annotations and the huge size of KG.
 To expand training data, some recent studies~\cite{MRAEA, BootEA} adopt iterative or bootstrapping strategies to build semi-supervised models.
 BootEA~\cite{BootEA} employed an alignment editing method to reduce error accumulation during iterations.
-To simply things, MRAEA~\cite{MRAEA} considered the asymmetric nature of cross-lingual alignment direction, thus reduces the error propagation problem brought by adding falsely aligned pairs into the training set of next epoch.
+To simplify things, MRAEA~\cite{MRAEA} considered the asymmetric nature of cross-lingual alignment direction, thus reduces the error propagation problem brought by adding falsely aligned pairs into the training set of next epoch.
 Similarly, RREA~\cite{RREA} generated extra positive samples via semi-supervision which improves the performance by an average of 6\% on \emph{Hits@1}.
-However, they cared about the improvement of \emph{Hits@1} more than the quality of the data.
-In addition, the data generated is of low quality and these methods are not able to make full use of candidate entity sets.
-Besides, the data generated was only used as positive sample instead of negative sample.
-In this paper, we show the reason why the quality of data varies from methods and negative sampling in iterative strategy is vital.
-Additionally, we enhance our strategy with attribute information and alignment methods, which rely on another two work below.
+However, the generated data is of low quality and highly depends on the model performance.
+Besides, these methods only generate positive samples and drop negative samples.
+In this paper, we show that negative sampling in iterative strategy is vital.
+Additionally, we enhance our strategy with attribute information and alignment methods to generate high quality data.